isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 create a view of a Kea hosts database and such a view is often read-only.

-Kea host database backends operate with an implicit configuration to both read from and write to the database.
+Kea host-database backends operate with an implicit configuration to both read from and write to the database.
 If the database user does not have write access to the host database, the backend will fail to start and the server will refuse to start (or reconfigure).
 However, if access